codeconnoisseur-channels/invoiceser/README.md

 Invoices move to **Overdue** automatically via a Convex cron job that runs daily.
 Payments can be recorded in full or as partial amounts — partial payments update the dashboard stats immediately.

+### Real-time notifications

+When a client opens their invoice link, a notification appears in the app in real time — no refresh needed.
+Notifications are also triggered when a payment is recorded and when an invoice becomes overdue.
+All powered by Convex's live query subscriptions.

+### Automatic reminders

+A cron job checks daily for invoices approaching or past their due date.
+If automatic reminders are enabled in settings, Resend sends a reminder email to the client — on the schedule the user configures (e.g. 3 days before and 3 days after the due date).

 ### Payment / Pro upgrade flow

 1. User clicks "Upgrade to Pro" → `/api/payments/initiate` creates a KoraPay checkout session
 2. User completes payment on KoraPay's hosted page
-3. KoraPay redirects to `/upgrade/success`
+3. KoraPay redirects to `/upgrade/success` with a `?reference=` param
-4. KoraPay sends a webhook to `{CONVEX_SITE_URL}/webhooks/korapay`
-5. Convex verifies the HMAC signature and upgrades the user's plan to `pro`
+4. The success page calls the `verifyKorapayAndUpgrade` Convex action, which confirms the payment directly with KoraPay's API and upgrades the user's plan
+5. KoraPay also sends a webhook to `{CONVEX_SITE_URL}/webhooks/korapay` as a secondary confirmation path

 ### Email delivery

-Invoices are sent via Resend from `onboarding@resend.dev` with the business name as the sender display name.
+Invoices are sent via Resend from `onboarding@resend.dev` (or your custom domain on Pro) with the business name as the sender display name.
 A PDF is generated and attached automatically.
 Custom reply-to uses the business email from settings.

 ---